uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

 ## How Do I Get onto the Globus Web App?

 To learn how to get onto the Globus Web App [Globus Tutorials for Individual Researchers Page](./globus_individual_tutorial.md#how-do-i-get-onto-the-globus-web-app).
 Please visit that link and then return here when you have finished.
-Once you are familiar with

 [Return to the top](#globus-tutorials-for-research-groups).